mosaicml/composer/composer/algorithms/mixup/README.md

 >❗ When `interpolate_loss=True` MixUp interpolates the loss rather than the targets.
 >
-> This is fine for loss functions that are linear in the targets, such as cross entropy, but may produce unexpected results for other loss functions.
+> This is fine for loss functions that are linear in the targets, such as cross entropy,
+> but may produce unexpected results for other loss functions.

+> 🚧 MixUp May Interact with Other Methods that Modify Targets
+>
+> This method interacts with other methods (such as Label Smoothing) that alter the targets.
+> While such methods may still compose well with label smoothing in terms of improved accuracy, it is important to ensure that the implementations of these methods compose.

 > 🚧 Composing Regularization Methods
 >